 Using data from its Private Participation in Infrastructure database, a recent World Bank report reveals that low- and middle-income countries spend between 3.38 per cent and 5 per cent of GDP on infrastructure, with considerable variations among regions.
 Spending ranges from 2.5 per cent in sub-Saharan Africa to 5.7 per cent in East Asia and the Pacific.
-These figures reflect the substantial resources required for SDG-related infrastructure investments in sub-Saharan Africa and other developing regions in order to achieve the SDGs by 2030.
+These figures reflect the substantial resources required for SDGrelated infrastructure investments in sub-Saharan Africa and other developing regions in order to achieve the SDGs by 2030.

 Investment gaps in the social infrastructure in developing countries are also significant.
-The annual investment gap in the education sector (e.g. infrastructure investments for building new schools) is estimated at \$250 billion, with private sector participation at an expected 15 per cent.
-In the health sector, the annual gap in related investments (infrastructure, and research and development) amounts to \$140 billion, and the private sector's expected contribution is approximately 20 per cent.3
+The annual investment gap in the education sector (e.g. infrastructure investments for building new schools) is estimated at \$250 billion, with private The annual investment gap in the education sector is estimated at billion sector participation at an expected 15 per cent.
+In the health sector, the annual gap in related investments (infrastructure, and research and development) amounts to \$140 billion, and the private sector's expected contribution is approximately 20 per cent.